mattermost/mattermost/server/cmd/mmctl/docs/mmctl_job.rst

 ::

-  -h, --help   help for import
+  -h, --help   help for job

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~